fin-hypergrid/core/src/jsdoc/tutorials/cell-editors.md

  * De-format (parse) edited values back into primitive types.
  * Optional: Validate edits that they conform to the format.

 Localizers are APIs (not instantiated objects) with both `format` and `parse` methods.
 Cell editors use both these methods.
-(Cell renderers also usew localizers but only use the `format` method.)
+(Cell renderers also use localizers, but only the `format` method.)

 To load and edit the data in the _hh:mm_ format, we will use the `hhmm` localizer.
 (See the example in the full _{@tutorial localization}_ tutorial.)
 First make sure to register it (so it can be referenced by name):